Digital contact center

 Rapid, personalized service is made easier if agents have access to a knowledge base, encompassing commonly-experienced problems and product details—plus information about previous purchases, billing history, and preferences.

-Automation also means that responses can be sent out at any time and from anywhere.
+Automation also means that responses can be sent out at any time, from anywhere, across your contact center digital channels.
 Even if it’s just a message to say the query’s been received and the waiting time is X minutes, the customer feels like they haven’t been forgotten.

 Analytics

-Customer analytics is another key component in contact center transformations, and one made easier thanks to digital technology.
+Customer analytics is another key component in digital contact center services.
 As well as helping you measure the success of your customer care, analyzing readily-accessible customer data gives you insights into preferences and behaviors.

 This knowledge management enables contact centers to match a particular agent to a customer, based on that agent’s specific skills, increasing the likelihood of first-call resolution.
 Contact centers can also use analytics to work out why a call was made, based on customer personas.